rfortherestofus/blog/015_speedometer/015_speedometer.md

 ## Creating curved bars

 Nice.
 We have all the data we need.
-Time to send this to ggplot Let me just show you the code and then I’ll explain.
+Time to send this to ggplot.
+Let me just show you the code and then I’ll explain.

 ``` r
 library(ggforce)